 Adoption of IDP solutions helps businesses streamline their operations, achieve cost savings, and improve workforce productivity.
 Combined with RPA, IDP is emerging as a critical capability for large organizations because it allows them to scale their automation programs.

 Though many IDP use cases are possible, the ones most widely adopted are those that are easy to kick-start and have a fast time to value.
-Automation Anywhere’s IDP solution, IQ Bot, provides prebuilt extraction packages to allow businesses to choose from a menu of use cases.
+Automation Anywhere’s IDP solution, Document Automation, provides prebuilt extraction packages to allow businesses to choose from a menu of use cases.